janpetzold/hyperstore/README.md

 This is a virtual store that only exists to test scalability & IaC based on Laravel, AWS and Terraform.

+Motivation is to have a fully IaC system that supports 1000 concurrent users in a realistic setup (multiple clients spread across regions).
+The goal is also to identify real-world costs of such an environment and toa chieve decent response times for read & write operations.

 # Architecture

 Essentially the system design looks like this